OS35 (bulk carrier): Description

 OS 35 was a bulk carrier with five cargo holds, a length overall of 178 m and a breadth of 28 m, built in 1999 at Shin Kurushima Toyohashi shipyard in Japan.
 It had a gross tonnage of 20,947 and a deadweight tonnage of 35,362.
 The vessel was built as Golden Harvest.
 Thereafter, as the ship changed hands, its name was changed to Addu Comet, JS Comet and finally OS 35.

 2017 pirate attack

-In April 2017, the ship was enroute from Port Klang, Malaysia to Aden, Yemen.
+In April 2017, the ship was en route from Port Klang, Malaysia to Aden, Yemen.
 On 8 April 2017, approximately 147 nmi southeast of Mukalla, Yemen, the ship was boarded by pirates.
 The crew stopped the engine, retreated into the citadel, and called for help.

 and of the Indian Navy, and Chinese navy frigate Yulin responded.
 The Indian ships provided a communication link with the crew and helicopter air cover.
 A 18-man Chinese special forces party boarded OS 35 and captured three pirates, including Aw Kombe who was involved in the Aris 13 hijacking.
 Two pirates escaped.